quixio/quix-streams/docs/connectors/sinks/README.md

 ```

 ## Sinks Are Terminal
-When `.sink()` is called on the StreamingDataFrame instance, it marks the end of the processing pipeline, and
+When `.sink()` is called on a StreamingDataFrame instance, it marks the end of the processing pipeline, and
  the StreamingDataFrame can't be changed anymore.

 Make sure you call `StreamingDataFrame.sink()` as the last operation.